aamrits/frontend-interview-questions/css-questions.md

 </div>

 #### Q39
-### ✍What are some of the things you would test while doing accessibility testing?
+### 🍄 What are some of the things you would test while doing accessibility testing?

 <div align="right">